jtheisen/basic-bundles/readme.md

 I wrote this little tool to have something that addresses the first two goals while sacrificing the third.

-It does a better job at that because:
+It does a better job at them because:

 ### - It's extremely lightweight